FIVE MOST SURPRISING FINDS

 Purpose Built Communities / Atlanta Housing Authority

-The results, documented over two decades and independently verified:
+The results, documented over two decades and independently verified, tell the story.

 The story begins in the 1980s, when the Dudley Street area was devastated by arson, abandonment, and illegal dumping.
 Vacant lots outnumbered occupied buildings.
 The city had effectively written the neighborhood off.
-The DSNI, founded in 1984 by residents who refused to be displaced, organized a campaign that resulted in something unprecedented: the city of Boston granted the DSNI the power of eminent domain over vacant land in the neighborhood — the first time a community-based organization had ever received such authority.
+The DSNI, founded in 1984 by residents who refused to be displaced, organized a campaign that produced something unprecedented.
+The city of Boston granted the DSNI the power of eminent domain over vacant land in the neighborhood — the first time a community-based organization had ever received such authority.

-With that power, the DSNI established a community land trust that controls the development of more than 30 acres.
-The trust ensures that housing built on its land remains permanently affordable:
+With that power, the DSNI established a community land trust controlling the development of more than 30 acres.
+The trust ensures that housing built on its land remains permanently affordable.

 “The Harlem Children’s Zone proved that a 97-block area in one of the poorest neighborhoods in America could produce educational outcomes that rival the wealthiest suburbs.
 The only question is why it has not been replicated in every city.”